Survey Taking- FAQ and Troubleshooting

 Are you seeing blank question titles and/or answer options when testing your survey?

-This is almost always happens when SurveyGizmo displays a language version of the survey that you have not yet translated.
+This is almost always happens when Alchemer displays a language version of the survey that you have not yet translated.
 This most often happens when the default language of the survey has been changed.
 You may not have noticed when doing so that the original default language, usually, English, still exists in your list of language versions under Tools > Text & Translations.

 To fix this up you will need to return to the Text & Translations tool and revisit the former default language translation to provide corresponding question titles and answer options; otherwise you could end up with blank question titles and answer options when this version of the survey displays.
 You can also choose to delete this translation if you wish.